 Beskrivning

-WP Crontrol enables you to take control of the cron events on your WordPress website.
+WP Crontrol enables you to take control of the scheduled cron events on your WordPress website or WooCommerce store.
 From the admin screens you can:

-• Se alla cron-händelser tillsammans med deras argument, schemaläggning, återanrops-funktioner och när de ska köras nästa gång.
+- Se alla plancerade cron-händelser tillsammans med deras argument, schema, återanrops-funktioner och när de ska köras nästa gång.

 WP Crontrol is aware of timezones, will alert you to events that have no actions or that have missed their schedule, and will show you a helpful warning message if it detects any problems with your cron system.